clemcrafts/wiserfunding/README.md

 ## 6. Deploy in the cloud

-Elasticsearch being not in free tier, I've simply prepared a terraform template.
+Elasticsearch being not in free tier, I've simply prepared a terraform template for AWS ECS.

 The steps are in `terraform/README.md`